ericmj/workshop/lab7/README.md

 ### Lab purpose

 In this lab we will learn how to write tests driven by test coverage.
+We will be using ExCoveralls to get coverage reporting.

 ### Lab instructions

+Use `$ mix coveralls` to run the test coverage tool or `$ mix coveralls.detail --filter file.ex` to run it for a specific file.

+Write tests in `test/lab7_test.exs` to fully cover the code in `lib/lab7`.

 ### Links